Posted on June 30 2022

 Chances of getting a job as non-European:

 There are online sites where you can find out about the skill shortages in specific European countries or the skilled workers they are looking for.
-Based on this you can decide on your chances of landing a job with your skill sets.
+Based on this, you can decide your chances of landing a job with your skill sets.

 Before you start the application process, keep yourself open to all employment opportunities in Europe.
 It does not help if you have a fixed idea of the kind of job you want and the country you want to work in.